Azure/azure-docs-sdk-java/docs-ref-services/latest/storage.md

 #### Recommended steps

 1. Update client library versions according to the table above.
-1. Use AzBlobChecker to help identify if any of your stored objects have been impacted.
-The tool identifies objects by searching for a known signature.
-Once complete, you'll receive a list of potentially impacted objects in your storage account.
-Not all identified objects will necessarily contain incorrect data.
-Further manual verification is recommended.
-AzBlobChecker is designed to work with the largest possible number of storage accounts.
-This tool can be run by you directly within your existing Azure environment in a self-service deployment.
-1. If you need to request additional documentation and deployment instructions for a self-service scan with AzBlobChecker, open a [support request](https://ms.portal.azure.com/#create/Microsoft.Support).
-Please use **#JavaSDKv12** and **#AzBlobChecker** in the title of your support request.

 Note: Azure doesn't have the ability to recover incorrectly written objects.
 As any potential impact occurs before upload, Azure doesn't have a valid copy of any affected object.
 If you have the original file, it can be reuploaded to your storage account.